fikin/go-complexity-analysis/README.md

 `--selfimpdepth`: how many path levels must be common between package and its import to be considered a self-import (default same as package)

-`--csvstats`: show functions stats in csv format. other flags are still valid.
+`--csvstats`: show functions stats in csv format. other flags are still valid

-`--csvtotals`: show package totals in csv format. other flags are still valid.
+`--csvtotals`: show package totals in csv format. other flags are still valid

+`--mustfail`:exit with error if some function did not meet expected thresholds

 ## Output